rhcu/logs_analysis_udacity/README.md

 # logs_analysis_udacity
 The 3rd projects made as a part of Udacity Full Stack Web Development Nanodegree.
-Project represents a reporting tool that prints the result of queries in the plain text, answering the following 3 questions:
+Project represents a reporting tool that prints the result of queries in the plain text to console, answering the following 3 questions:
-1. What are the most popular three articles of all time?
+**1. What are the most popular three articles of all time?
 2. Who are the most popular article authors of all time?
-3. On which days did more than 1% of requests lead to errors?
+3. On which days did more than 1% of requests lead to errors?**

 Created using Python `psycopg2` to connect to PostgreSQL DBMS.
 # Required software
 Vagrant and VirtualBox are needed to be installed before running the program to provide Linux environment.
-In order to install Vagrant go to their [website](https://www.vagrantup.com/), and [VirtualBox](https://www.virtualbox.org/).
-If you face some problems during installation of Vagrant, you can find answers either at [Stack OverFlow](https://stackoverflow.com/search?q=vagrant) or in the [GitHub repository](https://github.com/hashicorp/vagrant) of Vagrant itself.
+Vagrant can be downloaded from HashiCorp [website](https://www.vagrantup.com/), and VirtualBox from [here](https://www.virtualbox.org/).
+If you face some problems during the installation of Vagrant, you can find answers either at [Stack OverFlow](https://stackoverflow.com/search?q=vagrant) or in the [GitHub repository](https://github.com/hashicorp/vagrant) of Vagrant itself.
-Also, installed [Python](https://www.python.org/downloads/) is required.
+Also, installed [Python 2.7](https://www.python.org/downloads/) is required.
 # How to start
 * After the installation, create your Virtual Machine by running in command line `vagrant up`